Move Forward Guide

 - A physical therapist who is a board-certified orthopedic clinical specialist.
-This therapist will have advanced knowledge, experience, and skills that may apply to your condition.
+This physical therapist will have advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.